skid9000/Crunchyroll-Downloader/CONTRIBUTING.md

-## How to contribute to Ruby on Rails
+## How to contribute to Crunchyroll-Downloader

 #### **Did you find a bug?**